frebib/the-kuruma-sutra/2-prison-break.md

 * Passenger gets out, collect case and gest back in
 * Drive to shopping centre underground carpark and hide from police [Map](##ss##)
 * Return briefcase to planning room when police are gone.

+## Finale:
+* Roles: Prison Officer should have good guns and armour.
+Prisoner needs some armour Pilot needs to be familar with basic flying, and Demolitionist should be good with combat helicopters.